Misfit-138/OpenBSD-FiOS-and-IPv6-Demystified/README.md

-# OpenBSD Router/Firewall with Verizon FiOS Dual Stack (IPv4 + IPv6)
+# OpenBSD 7.7 Router/Firewall with Verizon FiOS Dual Stack (IPv4 + IPv6)

 ## Overview

 This guide describes a **proven method** to configure an OpenBSD 7.7-based home router/firewall with **dual stack IPv4 and IPv6** using **Verizon FiOS**.
-It includes support for dynamic IPv6 prefix delegation, DNS advertisement to LAN clients, DNS over TLS using `unbound` to forward to Google, and DNS blocklisting utilizing RPZ.
+It includes support for dynamic IPv6 prefix delegation, DNS advertisement to LAN clients, DNS over TLS using `unbound` to forward to Google, and optionally, DNS blocklisting utilizing RPZ.

 ## Why?